JuliaPlots/NumericIO.jl/README.md

 ## Description

-Improves output format control for numeric data:
+Improved support for formatting numeric data.

  - Includes facilities to display values using SI prefixes (`Y`, `Z`, `E`, `P`, `T`, `G`, `M`, `k`, `m`, &mu;, `n`, `p`, `f`, `a`, `z`, `y`)
  - Makes it easy to control the number of significant digits to display.